 The weather is crazy good today and with me house arrested under the pretext of rains, my body is demanding an exciting bowl of comfort food.
 For today, that is going to be my new found love, “Pad kee Mao”.
-This dish is exciting, enticing and bursting with hot and sweet flavours.
-Perfect to go along with this weather, i am going to enjoy a bowl of this irresistible noodles and share its flavours with you 🙂 Read on !!
+This dish is exciting, enticing and bursting with hot and sweet flavors.
+Perfect to go along with this weather, i am going to enjoy a bowl of this irresistible noodles and share its flavors with you 🙂 Read on !!

 Hello my folks !!
 I have been away from the world of blogging for a while and was taking some time off to recharge myself.
 You know how that is with bloggers .. between crazy phases of cooking and recipe creations, we start to get tired and then one day, all of this becomes too monotonous.
 When that starts to happen with me, i simply take a break and give myself some “me time” 🙂 Though i might take smaller breaks in the near future too, i could not keep myself from posting today and thought of sharing my lunch with you all today with this recipe.